FilouPlains/reveal_hugo_tutorial/tutorial.md

 {class=design}
 ```

 Will change the table design.
+More precisely, using this method, you can apply CSS
+classes to specific elements.

 ### Alignment